-- (a) A person who wants to become a Member must apply to the Corporation. - (b) The application must be in the prescribed form as set from time to time by the Directors. - (c) The prescribed form must include: - (i) the Applicant's full name, residential and preferred postal address, date of birth and contact number if available; - (ii) an undertaking that the Applicant shall be bound by the rules of the Corporation; - (iii) sufficient genealogical information so as to allow confirmation that the Applicant is part of the Regional Agreement Group.
+- (a) A person who wants to become a Member must apply to the Corporation. - (b) The application must be in the prescribed form as set from time to time by the Directors. - (c) The prescribed form must include: - (i) the Applicant's full name, residential and preferred postal address, date of birth and contact number if available; - (ii) an undertaking that the Applicant shall be bound by the rules of the Corporation; - (iii) sufficient genealogical information so as to allow confirmation that the Applicant is part of the Regional Agreement Group and if so, whether the Applicant is a Busselton Noongar.